abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Let's elaborate on this thought by reviewing the definition of a category from chapter 2.

 > A category is a collection of *objects* (we can think of them as points) and *morphisms* (arrows) that go from one object to another, where:
-> 1. Each object has to have the identity morphism.
+> 1. Each object has to have an identity morphism.
 > 2. There should be a way to compose two morphisms with an appropriate type signature into a third one in a way that is associative.

 Aside from the little-confusing fact that *monoid objects are morphisms* when viewed categorically, this describes exactly what monoids are.

 Categories have an identity morphism for each object, so for categories with just one object, there should also be exactly one identity morphism.
 And monoids do have an identity object, which when viewed categorically corresponds to that identity morphism.

-Categories provide a way to compose two morphisms with an appropriate type signature, and for categories with one object this means that *all morphisms should be composable* with one another.
+Categories provide a way to compose two morphisms with an appropriate type signature, and for categories with one object, this means that *all morphisms should be composable* with one another.
 And the monoid operation does exactly that --- given any two objects (or two morphisms, if we use the categorical terminology), it creates a third.

 Philosophically, defining a monoid as a one-object category corresponds to the view of monoids as a model of how a set of (associative) actions that are performed on a given object alter its state.
 Provided that the object's state is determined solely by the actions that are performed on it, we can leave it out of the equation and concentrate on how the actions are combined.
-And as per usual, the actions (and elements) can be anything, from mixing colors in paint, or adding quantities to a given set of things etc.
+And as per usual, the actions (and elements) can be anything, from mixing colors, to adding quantities to a given set of things etc.

 Group/monoid presentations
 ---

 When we view cyclic groups/monoids as categories, we would see that they correspond to categories that (besides having just one object) also have *just one morphism* (which, as we said, is called a *generator*) along with the morphisms that are created when this morphism is composed with itself.
-In fact the infinite cyclic monoid (which is isomorphic to the natural numbers), can be completely described by this simple definition.
+In fact, the infinite cyclic monoid (which is isomorphic to the natural numbers), can be completely described by this simple definition.

 ![Presentation of an infinite cyclic monoid](../03_monoid/infinite_cyclic_presentation.svg)

-This is so, because applying the generator again and again yields all elements of the infinite cyclic group.
+This is so because applying the generator again and again yields all elements of the infinite cyclic group.
 Specifically, if we view the generator as the action $+1$ then we get the natural numbers.

 ![Presentation of an infinite cyclic monoid](../03_monoid/infinite_cyclic_presentation_elements.svg)

 Finite cyclic groups/monoids are the same, except that their definition contains an additional law, stating that that once you compose the generator with itself $n$ number of times, you get identity morphism.
-For the cyclic group $Z_3$ (which can be visualized as the group of triangle rotations) this law states that composing the generator with itself $3$ times yields the identity morphism.
+For the cyclic group $Z_3$ (which can be visualized as the group of triangle rotations), this law states that composing the generator with itself $3$ times yields the identity morphism.

 ![Presentation of a finite cyclic monoid](../03_monoid/finite_cyclic_presentation.svg)